Knowledge Hub

 Constantly.
 New features every few months, but core concepts stay stable for years.

 Concepts first.
-Tools change; understanding why you use them matters more.
+Tools change; understanding the reason for using them matters more.

 What about open-source vs enterprise software?